stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 The transactions are constructed as follows:

-- W_i, the _withdrawal transaction_, makes one or more payments from the multisig
+- W_i, the _withdrawal transaction_, makes one or more payments from the multi-sig
 account MI and/or MR to any Stellar account.
 W_i has any source account that is not MI, typically the participant proposing the change.